 This holiday appeared on the pages of the calendar a few years ago.
 In 2002, at a conference in Tanzania, the idea and initiative emerged to celebrate a day that would raise awareness of the impact of trade on wildlife.
 The idea appealed to global organizations that helped promote the new socially important holiday.

-WHAT PRINCIPLES DOES FAIR TRADE PROMOTE?
+WHAT PRINCIPLES DOES IT PROMOTE?

 Fair trade is about equality, mutual respect, supporting the ecology and resources of our planet.
 Among the greatest values and ideas, they list: